New View Roofing Reviews

 What is Roof Flashing?

 Roof flashing has a very serious purpose.
 It creates a water-tight barrier and redirects water away from vulnerable areas where your roof is susceptible to leaks.
-Usually, these areas include places like intersections between different roof planes, valleys, chimneys, skylights, vents or other penetrations or interruptions in the roof’s surface.
+Usually, these areas include places like intersections between different roof planes, valleys, chimneys, skylights, vents or other penetrations or interruptions on the roof’s surface.

 Flashing is shaped or customized to fit specific areas on your roof.
 Usually, experts install it by overlapping the roof material, such as shingles or tiles, and then sealing the joints using caulk, roofing cement or other weatherproofing materials.
 Flashing serves as a protective layer that prevents water from getting into the underlying roof structure.